mach-composer/mach-composer-cli/docs/src/reference/components/azure.md

 - `health_probe_path` - The path to use for the Health Probe.
 If left empty, health probe won't be enabled.
 - `health_probe_protocol` - Protocol scheme to use for the Health Probe.
 Defaults to `Http`
 - `health_probe_method` - Specifies HTTP method the health probe uses when querying the service.
 Possible values include: `GET` and `HEAD`.
 Defaults to `GET`.
+- `routes` - A list of custom Frontdoor routing rules.
+By default MACH will generate one default routing rule for each component.

+**`routes` options**

+- `patterns` - List of patterns to match
 - `cache_enabled` - Specifies whether to Enable caching or not.
 Valid options are `true` or `false`.
 Defaults to `false`.
 - `custom_forwarding_path` - Path to use when constructing the request to forward to the backend.
 This functions as a URL Rewrite.
 Default behaviour preserves the URL path.